-Listing and transfer of units i) Listing: Being an open-ended Scheme under which sale and repurchase of Units will be made on continuous basis by the Mutual Fund, the Units of the Scheme are generally not proposed to be listed on any stock exchange.
-However, the AMC may at its sole discretion, list the Units under the Scheme on one or more stock exchanges at a later date, if deemed necessary ii) Transfer of Units

-The Unit holders are given an option to hold the Units by way of an Account Statement (physical form) or in Dematerialized (demat form).

-As described below, units held in Demat mode as well as in physical form (account statement) are transferable:

-Transfer of units held in Demat mode: Such units are transferable (subject to lockin period, if any and subject to lien, if any marked on the units) in accordance with the provisions of SEBI (Depositories and Participants) Regulations, 2018, as may be amended from time to time.
-Transfer can be made only in favour of transferees who are capable of holding Units and having a Demat Account.
+Listing and transfer of units i) Listing: Being an open ended Scheme under which sale and repurchase of Units will be made on continuous basis by the Mutual Fund, the Units of the Scheme are generally not proposed to be listed on any stock exchange.
+However, the AMC may at its sole discretion, list the Units under the Scheme on one or more stock exchanges at a later date, if deemed necessary ii) Transfer of Units The Unit holders are given an option to hold the Units by way of an Account Statement (physical form) or in Dematerialized (demat form).
+As described below, units held in Demat mode as well as in physical form (account statement) are transferable: Transfer of units held in Demat mode: Such units are transferable (subject to lock- in period, if any and subject to lien, if any marked on the units) in accordance with the provisions of SEBI (Depositories and Participants) Regulations, 2018, as may be amended from time to time.
+Transfer can be made only in favor of transferees who are capable of holding Units and having a Demat Account.
 The delivery instructions for transfer of Units will have to be lodged with the DP in requisite form as may be required from time to time and transfer will be effected in accordance with such rules/regulations as may be in force governing transfer of securities in dematerialized mode.
 Further, for the procedure of release of lien, the investors shall contact their respective DP.
 Transfer of units held in physical form: Units held in physical form are normally not certified.
 However, if an applicant so desires to transfer units, the AMC, upon submission of documents which will be prescribed from time to time, shall certify the units and issue a fresh statement/certificate to the extent of certified units to the investor within 5 business days of the receipt of request.
 If the investor intends to transfer units, it could be done to the extent of certified units mandatorily using the statement/certificate issued post certification of units.
-Certificate/statement issued post certifying of units must be duly discharged by the Unit holder(s) and surrendered along with the request for Transfer.
-AMC reserves the right to accept the request for certification of units.
-The AMC reserves the right to reject the application for transfer, post acceptance of the same, if any of the requisite documents/declarations are unavailable or incomplete.
-Also, unitholders are required to surrender the certificate / statement in case they wish to carry out any other transactions (such as redemption, switch, etc.) post unit certification.
+Certificate/statement issued post certification of units.
+Certificate/statement issued along with the request for Transfer.
+AMC reserves the right to accept the request for transfer, post acceptance of the same, if any of the requisite documents/declarations are unavailable or incomplete.
+Also, unitholders are required to surrender the certificate/statement in case they wish to carry out any other transactions (such as redemption, switch, etc.) post unit certification.